Snipcode/Snipcode/README.md

 ### Creating a service

-In order for the Snipcode server to not shutdown once you logout out of your server, you need to create a system service.
+If you don't want your Snipcode instance to shutdown at the end of the session, you need to create a system service.
 You can do so by placing this in a file `/etc/systemd/system/snipcode.service`:

 ```
 [Unit]